splatformlab/BlockFlex/README.md

 ## 2. Trace Analysis
 ### a.
 Figure 1
-Figure 1:
 We use the Alibaba Cloud Traces[1] for Figure 1.

-For plotting container utilization we sample 30000 containers which can be downloaded from the following link: (https://drive.google.com/file/d/1_fz891WPVBih0woOdu-dn3LU6NH1gOIR/view?usp=sharing) The results for the container are the same regardless if you use our file or the original container_usage.csv from Alibaba.
+For plotting container utilization we sample 30,000 containers.
+The results for the container plot are the same regardless if you use our parsed file or the original container_usage.csv from Alibaba.
 If you use container_usage.csv, you will need to modify the first line of the script accordingly.

 For plotting machine utilization, we use the full machine_usage.csv trace from Alibaba.
 Finally, run the following (should take under 10 minutes):